Richard Lingeman

 Reviewed by Laurence I. Barrett

-Americans who survived the Depression and savored triumph with V-E and V-J Days hoped, even expected, that their travails had earned them an extended period of serene prosperity.
-Instead, with the celebratory confetti barely collected, new anxieties and hardships beset them.
-In The Noir Forties: The American People from Victory to Cold War, Richard Lingeman takes readers through the five years following conquest of the Axis.
+Richard Lingeman takes readers through the five years following conquest of the Axis.
 In an elegiac tone, he mourns the vanished hopes he shared during that roiled time.

 A journalist of eclectic accomplishment who has spent most of his career at The Nation, Lingeman is at home with his subject.
 One of his several well-received books was Don’t You Know There’s a War On: the American Home Front, 1941 – 1945.
 The new work is, in part, a sequel – a narrative describing the evolving popular mood as foreign and domestic politics played out.
 But The Noir Forties contains what amounts to a second book: a history of the noir genre and a complex argument that the dark crime melodramas reflected Cold War psychology.
 Lingeman, after all, is a cultural historian fascinated with movies.
-He tells us he could never get enough of black-and-white films in which loner heroes and brassy heroines seemed always to be darting down rain-slicked streets at night.

 Laurence I. Barrett spent three dozen years in print journalism, first at the New York Herald Tribune, then at TIME.
 His first byline in a non-campus publication, however, appeared in The Nation in 1956, when he was a college senior.
 Later he contributed occasional articles as well.
 Lingeman came to The Nation after Barrett stopped writing for it.